 I am so grateful for this experience and I hope there will be many more like it in the future.
 It not only inspired me to become a curator, but also left me with friends and memories I will always cherish.

 AK Teens: Future Curators is a weekly after-school program designed to give local high school students in grades eleven and twelve the opportunity to learn the behind-the-scenes work of a museum curator and the tasks required to create a museum exhibition.
 The students then use what they have learned to curate their own exhibition featuring the work of area high school artists.

 The 2014 AK Teens: Future Curators team is made up of twenty-one dynamic artists, art historians, actors, writers, and entrepreneurs.
 Five Future Curators have volunteered to share a reflection of their experience at various stages throughout the program.
-This week’s topic focuses on a Future Curator’s favorite gallery tour.
+The final post of this year’s program focuses on a Future Curator’s thoughts about her overall experience.

 The 2014 AK Teens: Future Curators exhibition A Study in Action/Reaction is now on view at the Albright-Knox Art Gallery and the Larkin Art Gallery.